The affairs of BBBS are managed by the Board of

 population in the community.

-● Within the first 60 days of service, complete
+● Within the first 60 days of service, and as required by BBBSA's Standards of Practice, complete the following onboarding courses:

 ● A willingness to expand knowledge of Board